-To know if your favorite PS2 game is available to play on the PS5, head over to the PlayStation Now website and browse the full list of PS2 games available to play with your next-gen console.
+To know if your favorite PS2 game is available to play on the PS5, head over to the PS Plus Premium website and browse the full list of PS2 games available to play with your next-gen console.

-You can also use PS Now to play older PS2 games on your PS4 despite the console not being backward compatible with other PS games
+You can also use PS Plus Premium to play older PS2 games on your PS4 despite the console not being backward compatible with other PS games.

-Is the PS5 backward compatible with PS3 and PS4 games?
+Is the PS5 backward compatible with PS3 Games?

 Backward compatibility with previous console games is one of the key selling points of any new console.